NethermindEth/docs/docs/fundamentals/pruning.md

 new pruned state replaces the previous one.
 Once the verifier confirms that everything is functioning correctly, the old state database is eliminated, resulting in significant disk space savings.
 As a result, the size of the database will be close to its initial size again.

+InMemory Pruning is a continuos process that occur under normal operation.
+Instead of saving new state on each block, Nethermind will keep it in memory until a certain threshold is reached.
+At which point, Nethermind will only store data which are required by newer state and discard unnecessary data.
+This significantly reduce total amount of data written while improving block processing performance.
+InMemory Pruning is independant from Full Pruning.

 ## Preparation for Full Pruning